hassan-ak/bootcamp2021c10/Readme.md

-# bootcamp2021c10 - Integrate API Gateway and AppSync with Lambda and DynamoDB
+# bootcamp2021c10 - Introduction to Serverless and Cloud Computing using CDK - Integrate API Gateway and AppSync with Lambda and DynamoDB - Integrate AppSync with Lambda as a Datasource 01

 ## Integrate AppSync with Lambda as a Datasource 01
+- GraphQL introduction
+  - Schema
+  - Queries
+  - Types
+  - Mutations
 ### Class Notes

 SQL is query language for relational data bases.
 There are multiple data bases so in case if every data base uses its own language, it will be hard to use multiple data bases.
 So, SQL was made to work with multiple data bases.
 Sending get or post requests to API’s REST is the standard.
 Working with REST API’s we send get request to a URL and get the response which can be any thing such as JSON.
 Or we send a post request where we send some data along with the URL and get a response.
 GraphQL is becoming the new standard for working with API’s.
 The technology which AWS uses to implement GraphQL is AppSync.